brunokoga/Montevideo/advanced_dir/advancedNewRules.md

 **Adopted** : You were adopted and raised by someone not of your actual race, and raised in a society not your own.
 As a result, you picked up a race trait from your adoptive parents and society, and may immediately select a race trait from your adoptive parents' race.

 **Bully** : You grew up in an environment where the meek were ignored and you often had to resort to threats or violence to be heard.
-You gain a +1 trait bonus on [Intimidate](../skill_dir/intimidate#_intimidate checks, and [Intimidate](../skill_dir/intimidate#_intimidate is always a class skill for you.
+You gain a +1 trait bonus on [Intimidate](../skill_dir/intimidate#_intimidate) checks, and [Intimidate](../skill_dir/intimidate#_intimidate) is always a class skill for you.

 **Canter** : You grew up among thieves and scoundrels, and their unusual speech patterns and turns of phrase don't faze you in the slightest today as a result.
-Anyone who attempts to use [Bluff](../skill_dir/bluff#_bluff to deliver a secret message to you gains a +5 bonus on his [Bluff](../skill_dir/bluff#_bluff check.
-When you attempt to intercept a secret message using [Sense Motive](../skill_dir/senseMotive#_sense-motive, you gain a +5 trait bonus on the attempt.
+Anyone who attempts to use [Bluff](../skill_dir/bluff#_bluff) to deliver a secret message to you gains a +5 bonus on his [Bluff](../skill_dir/bluff#_bluff) check.
+When you attempt to intercept a secret message using [Sense Motive](../skill_dir/senseMotive#_sense-motive), you gain a +5 trait bonus on the attempt.

 **Charming** : Blessed with good looks, you've come to depend on the fact that others find you attractive.
-You gain a +1 trait bonus when you use [Bluff](../skill_dir/bluff#_bluff or [Diplomacy](../skill_dir/diplomacy#_diplomacy) on a character that is (or could be sexually attracted to you, and a +1 trait bonus to the save DC of any language-dependent spell you cast on such characters or creatures.
+You gain a +1 trait bonus when you use [Bluff](../skill_dir/bluff#_bluff) or [Diplomacy](../skill_dir/diplomacy#_diplomacy) on a character that is (or could be) sexually attracted to you, and a +1 trait bonus to the save DC of any language-dependent spell you cast on such characters or creatures.

 **Child of the Streets** : You grew up on the streets of a large city, and as a result you have developed a knack for picking pockets and hiding small objects on your person.
-You gain a +1 trait bonus on [Sleight of Hand](../skill_dir/sleightOfHand#_sleight-of-hand checks, and [Sleight of Hand](../skill_dir/sleightOfHand#_sleight-of-hand is always a class skill for you.
+You gain a +1 trait bonus on [Sleight of Hand](../skill_dir/sleightOfHand#_sleight-of-hand) checks, and [Sleight of Hand](../skill_dir/sleightOfHand#_sleight-of-hand) is always a class skill for you.

 **Fast-Talker** : You had a knack at getting yourself into trouble as a child, and as a result developed a silver tongue at an early age.
-You gain a +1 trait bonus on [Bluff](../skill_dir/bluff#_bluff checks, and [Bluff](../skill_dir/bluff#_bluff is always a class skill for you.
+You gain a +1 trait bonus on [Bluff](../skill_dir/bluff#_bluff) checks, and [Bluff](../skill_dir/bluff#_bluff) is always a class skill for you.

 **Natural-Born Leader** : You've always found yourself in positions where others look up to you as a leader, and you can distinctly remember an event from your early childhood where you led several other children to accomplish a goal that each of you individually could not.
 All cohorts, followers, or summoned creatures under your leadership gain a +1 morale bonus on Will saves to avoid mind-affecting effects.
 If you ever take the [Leadership](../feats#_leadership) feat, you gain a +1 trait bonus to your [Leadership](../feats#_leadership) score.

 **Poverty-Stricken** : Your childhood was tough, and your parents had to make every copper piece count.
 Hunger was your constant companion, and you often had to live off the land or sleep in the wild.
-You gain a +1 bonus on [Survival](../skill_dir/survival#_survival checks, and [Survival](../skill_dir/survival#_survival is always a class skill for you.
+You gain a +1 bonus on [Survival](../skill_dir/survival#_survival) checks, and [Survival](../skill_dir/survival#_survival) is always a class skill for you.

 **Rich Parents** : You were born into a rich family, perhaps even the nobility, and even though you turned to a life of adventure anyway, you enjoy a one-time benefit to your initial finances—your starting cash increases to 900 gp.

 **Suspicious** : You discovered at an early age that someone you trusted, perhaps an older sibling or a parent, had lied to you, and lied often, about something you had taken for granted, leaving you quick to question the claims of others.
-You gain a +1 trait bonus on [Sense Motive](../skill_dir/senseMotive#_sense-motive checks, and [Sense Motive](../skill_dir/senseMotive#_sense-motive is always a class skill for you.
+You gain a +1 trait bonus on [Sense Motive](../skill_dir/senseMotive#_sense-motive) checks, and [Sense Motive](../skill_dir/senseMotive#_sense-motive) is always a class skill for you.

 # Campaign Traits